rook/rook/Documentation/ceph-nfs-crd.md

 `rook-ceph-nfs-<cephnfs-name>-<id>` `<id>` is a unique letter ID (e.g., a, b, c, etc.) for a given NFS server.
 For example, `rook-ceph-nfs-my-nfs-a`.

 For each NFS client, choose an NFS service to use for the connection.
-With NFS v4, you can mount all exports at once to a mount location.
+With NFS v4, you can mount an export by its path using a mount command like below.
+You can mount all exports at once by omitting the export path and leaving the directory as just `/`.
 ```
-mount -t nfs4 -o proto=tcp <nfs-service-ip>:/ <mount-location>
+mount -t nfs4 -o proto=tcp <nfs-service-address>:/<export-path> <mount-location>
 ```

 ## Exposing the NFS server outside of the Kubernetes cluster
 Use a LoadBalancer Service to expose an NFS server (and its exports) outside of the Kubernetes cluster.
-We provide an example here:
+The Service's endpoint can be used as the NFS service address when [mounting the export manually](#mounting-exports).
+We provide an example Service here:
 [`deploy/examples/nfs-load-balancer.yaml`](https://github.com/rook/rook/tree/{{ branchName }}/deploy/examples).